Lerwick

 Centred 123 mi off the north coast of the Scottish mainland and on the east coast of the Shetland Mainland, Lerwick lies 211 mi north-by-northeast of Aberdeen; 222 mi west of the similarly sheltered port of Bergen in Norway; and 228 mi south east of Tórshavn in the Faroe Islands.
 One of the UK's coastal weather stations is situated there, with the local climate having small seasonal variation due to the maritime influence.
-Being located further north than Saint Petersburg and the three mainland Nordic capitals, Lerwick's nights in the middle of summer only get dark twilight and winters have below six hours of complete daylight.
+Being located further north than Saint Petersburg and three of the four mainland Nordic capitals, and on the same latitude as Anchorage, Alaska, Lerwick's nights in the middle of summer only get dark twilight and winters have less than six hours of complete daylight.